Mt Shasta (4,322m) is the highest peak in northern California and

 My directions to Mt Shasta town from the Bay Area:

 As of 2013, you can still self register at the "Bunny Flat" trailhead.
 It tells you how much to pay for the hike to the top.

 Details (in parentheses the 2003 and 2006 intermediate times)

-Southeast route (Clearcreek)In the summer, when the snow has melted and loose rocks are not a chance but a certainty, the rangers recommend a different route than Avalanche Gulch: Clearcreek.
+Eastern route (Clearcreek)In the summer, when the snow has melted and loose rocks are not a chance but a certainty, the rangers recommend a different route than Avalanche Gulch: Clearcreek.
 This ascends the southeast slope of Mt Shasta.
 The elevation gain is bigger (because the trailhead is lower) and the route is longer.
 This route also affords the most scenic views of Shasta (especially the ones overlooking the Mud Creek Canyon and its Falls)